Kippah: Types and variation

-In the Middle Ages in Europe, the distinctive Jewish headgear was the Jewish hat, a full hat with a brim and a central point or stalk.
+During the Middle Ages in Europe, the distinctive Jewish headgear was the Jewish hat, a full hat with a brim and a central point or stalk.
 Originally used by choice among Jews to distinguish themselves, it was later made compulsory by Christian governments in some places as a discriminatory measure.
-In the early 19th century in the United States, rabbis often wore a scholar's cap (large saucer-shaped caps of cloth, like a beret) or a Chinese skullcap.
+In the early 19th century in the United States, rabbis often wore a scholar's cap (a large saucer-shaped cap of cloth, like a beret) or a Chinese skullcap.
 Other Jews of this era wore black pillbox-shaped kippot.

 Often, the color and fabric of the kippah can be a sign of adherence to a specific religious movement, particularly in Israel.
 Knitted or crocheted kippot, known as kippot serugot, are usually worn by Religious Zionists and Modern Orthodox Jews.
 They also wear suede or leather kippot.
 Knitted kippot were first made in the late 1940s, and became popular after being worn by Rabbi Moshe-Zvi Neria.
 Members of most Haredi groups wear black velvet or cloth kippot.

 More recently, kippot in specific colors are sometimes worn to indicate political or community affiliation, such as the LGBT community, or in the colors of sports teams, especially football.
 In the United States, children's kippot featuring cartoon characters or themes such as Star Wars have become popular; in response to this trend, some Jewish schools have banned kippot with characters that do not conform to traditional Jewish values.
 Kippot have been inscribed on the inside as a souvenir for a celebration (bar/bat mitzvah or wedding).
 Kippot for women are also being made and worn.
 These are sometimes made of beaded wire to seem more feminine.
 A special baby kippah has two strings on each side to fasten it and is often used in a brit milah ceremony.